 The Exit Interview is an integral part of the Post-School-Outcomes data collection.
 The interview can be completed anytime during the school year in which the student will exit or graduate.
 The interview will be valuable in many ways, making a final connection with the student, assisting students with future plans and resources, and very importantly, obtaining contact information necessary to perform the mandated Follow-Up Interview one year beyond student exit.

-- Agreement to Participate: Parent/Guardian Permission for Students 17 and Younger (English) (Word)
+- Agreement to Participate: Parent/Guardian Permission for Students 17 and Younger (English) (PDF)

-- Agreement to Participate: Parent/Guardian Permission for Students 17 and Younger (Spanish) (Word)
+- Agreement to Participate: Parent/Guardian Permission for Students 17 and Younger (Spanish) (PDF)

-- Agreement to Participate: Permission for Students 18 and Older (English) (Word)
+- Agreement to Participate: Permission for Students 18 and Older (English) (PDF)

 - Agreement to Participate: Permission for Students 18 and Older (Spanish) (Word)